 We’re Here to Help

-If you believe you’ve been wrongfully terminated, our attorneys at K2 Employment Law Group are here to help.
+If you believe you’ve been wrongfully terminated, our attorneys at K2 Employment Law are here to help.
 Our team has helped hundreds of other wrongfully terminated employees, let us see if we can help you, too.
 Don’t wait—contact us with your case right away.

 Call our Granada Hills attorneys today at (800) 590-7674 to speak with an accomplished attorney about your case.